-This is without a doubt the most commonly asked question of IPD and the answer is simple, "We have no idea, Ask Porsche?".
-As we all know, production cars are not designed nor built to deliver maximum performance, that's reserved for purpose built race cars.
-Street cars are designed and built to be profitable, cost effective, long lasting and powerful enough to satisfy the target demographics and compete with similar niche models from rival automakers.
+This is without a doubt the most commonly asked question of IPD, and the answer is simple, "We have no idea".
+As we all know, production cars are not designed, nor built to deliver maximum performance.
+That's reserved for purpose-built race cars or even elite hyper-cars.
+Street cars are engineered and designed to be profitable, cost-effective, and just powerful enough to satisfy a specific target demographic that competes with similar niche models from rival brands.

-Porsche has become the most profitable car company in the world because of it's incredible ability to engineer components that can be carried over from year to year, as well as model to model.
-The "T" style Porsche air distributor has been employed on virtually every 911 / Carrera since the 60's and wasn't changed until the advent of the new DFI cars.
+Porsche manufactured a zero-compromise car once, and it coincidentally happened just before they faced possible bankruptcy.
+This car was the incredible 959 and they lost money on each one that left the factory.
+Porsche has since become the most profitable car company in the world because of its incredible ability to engineer components that can be carried over from year to year, as well as model to model.
+Their "T" style air distributor has been employed on thousands of Porsches and it works fine, but it’s less than ideal and far from fully optimized.

 The factory "T" air distributor works well but the IPD Intake Plenum is a superior design that works better and provides performance through efficiency.
-The patented "Y" design Plenum offers a lower pressure drop across the merge collector than a conventional/mass production "T" air distributor.
+Our patented "Y" designed Plenums offer a lower pressure drop across the merge collector than a conventional/mass production "T" air distributor.
 Any pressure drop in the intake tract will serve to either back pressure the turbocharger in a forced induction application or choke the intake flow in a naturally aspirated engine.
 Both scenarios limit the performance potential of the engine.

 2. Why are the IPD Products manufactured from aluminum when the OE intakes are molded from plastic?